jerryisuwamakeri/farmOS500level/README.md

 [![Sponsors on Open Collective](https://opencollective.com/farmOS/sponsors/badge.svg)](#sponsors)

-farmOS is a web-based application for farm management, planning, and record keeping.
+farmOS is a web-based application for farm management, planning, and record keeping Software.
 It is developed by a community of volunteers and aims to provide a standard platform for farmers, developers, and researchers to build upon.

 Official website: [farmOS.org](https://farmOS.org)